twilio-labs/twilio-mixologist/docs/README.md

 ### 4. Reply message sent to user

-The notification is sent to the respective [Binding] using the [Twilio Notify] REST API.
+The notification is sent to the respective [Binding] using the [Twilio X] REST API.

 ### 5. Order appears on tablet